Max's Restaurant: History

-Max's Restaurant was first established in 1945, shortly after World War II, by Maximo Gimenez, a Stanford-educated teacher.
+Max's Restaurant was first established in October 1945, shortly after World War II, by Maximo Gimenez, a Stanford-educated teacher.
 Gimenez befriended the American occupation troops stationed in Quezon City, who regularly paid visits to Maximo's home for drinks; the troops later insisted that they pay for the food and beverages being served, prompting Maximo to open a café where the servicemen could be served meals.
-It opened its first restaurant at 21 South F Street (now Scout Tuason), Brgy.
-Laging Handa, Quezon City.
+It opened its first restaurant at 21 South F Street (now Scout Tuason), Barrio Obrero (now Barangay Laging Handa), Quezon City.

 Gimenez decided to open a café which initially consisted of chicken, steak and drinks.
-He was joined by his wife Mercedes, sister-in-law Felipa Serrano Sanvictores, his niece Ruby who managed the kitchen, and her husband Claro.
+He was joined by his wife Mercedes, sister-in-law Felipa Serrano Sanvictores, his niece Ruby Trota who managed the kitchen, and her husband Claro.
 Ruby managed the kitchen and created a chicken recipe which proved to be popular to the G.I.s stationed in the city and later to the public who have heard of Ruby's recipe.

 Max's Restaurant later expanded in Metro Manila, Luzon, Cebu and to the United States, Canada, Kuwait and the United Arab Emirates, with plans of opening branches in other countries.

 The company that manages Max's Restaurant, Max's Group, also currently operates Pancake House, Dencio's, Kabisera, Teriyaki Boy, Sizzlin' Steak, Le Coeur De France, Maple, Yellow Cab, Singkit, and The Chicken Rice Shop.